proteinreport/proteinreport.org/content/events/future-food-tech-london-0/index.md

 weight: 5000
 uuid: 11221
 ---
-<p>Future Food-Tech’s European flagship is back in London on September 28-29, bringing together over 800 leaders from food brands, ingredient providers, pioneering entrepreneurs, and investors, to address the challenges in creating foods that are nutritious, accessible, and climate-smart.</p>
+Future Food-Tech's European flagship is back in London on September 28-29, bringing together over 800 leaders from food brands, ingredient providers, pioneering entrepreneurs, and investors, to address the challenges in creating foods that are nutritious, accessible, and climate-smart.